MaskControl: Spatio-Temporal Control for Masked Motion Synthesis: Introduction

 \section{Introduction}

 Text-driven human motion generation has recently gained significant attention due to the semantic richness and intuitive nature of natural language descriptions.
 This approach has broad applications in animation, film, virtual/augmented reality (VR/AR), and robotics.
-While text descriptions offer a wealth of semantic guidance for motion generation, they often fall short in providing precise spatial control over specific human joints, such as the pelvis and hands.
+While text descriptions offer a wealth of semantic guidance for motion generation, they often fall short in providing precise joint control over specific human joints, such as the pelvis and hands.
 As a result, achieving natural interaction with the environment and fluid navigation through 3D space remains a challenge.

-To tackle this challenge, a few controllable motion generation models have been developed recently to synthesize realistic human movements that align with both text prompts and spatial control signals \cite{PriorMDM, trace, OmniControl, TLcontrol}.
-However, existing solutions face significant difficulties in generating high-fidelity motion with precise and flexible spatial control while ensuring real-time inference.
-In particular, current models struggle to support both sparse and dense spatial control signals simultaneously.
+To tackle this challenge, a few controllable motion generation models have been developed recently to synthesize realistic human movements that align with both text prompts and joint control signals \cite{PriorMDM, trace, OmniControl, TLcontrol}.
+However, existing solutions face significant difficulties in generating high-fidelity motion with precise and flexible joint control.
+In particular, current models struggle to support both sparse and dense joint control signals simultaneously.
 For instance, some models excel at generating natural human movements that traverse sparse waypoints \cite{GMD, trace}, while others are more effective at synthesizing motions that follow detailed trajectories specifying human positions at each time point \cite{TLcontrol}.
-Recent attempts to support both sparse and dense spatial inputs encounter issues with control precision; the generated motion often is not aligned well with the control conditions \cite{OmniControl}.
-Besides unsatisfied spatial flexibility and accuracy, the quality of motion generation in controllable models remains suboptimal, as evidenced by much worse FID scores compared to models that rely solely on text inputs.
+Recent attempts to support both sparse and dense joint inputs encounter issues with control precision; the generated motion often is not aligned well with the control conditions \cite{OmniControl}.
+Besides unsatisfied joint flexibility and accuracy, the quality of motion generation in controllable models remains suboptimal, as evidenced by much worse FID scores compared to models that rely solely on text inputs.
 Moreover, most current methods utilize motion-space diffusion models, applying diffusion processes directly to raw motion sequences.
-While this design facilitates the incorporation of spatial control signals, the redundancy in raw data introduces computational overhead, resulting in slower motion generation speeds.
+While this design facilitates the incorporation of joint control signals, the redundancy in raw data introduces computational overhead, resulting in slower motion generation speeds.